 How to Invest in Real Estate with Little Money

 When a down payment might cost as much as $60,000, it’s understandable that many first-time property shoppers feel overwhelmed.
-They say you have to spend money to make money, yes… but that’s quite a hefty figure for the average American earner.
+They say you have to spend money to make money.
+Yes, but that’s quite a hefty figure for the average American earner.

-Types of Real Estate Investments
+Types of Real Estate Investing

 Let’s get into the nitty-gritty.
 What types of real estate can you invest in?

 On the contrary, other types of purchases (like automobiles) depreciate, or lose value.
-Thus, purchasing a property may allow you to earn income passively simply through the process of appreciation — and more or less ensures that the cash value of your home is a safe and stable part of your overall net worth.
+Thus, purchasing a property may allow you to earn income passively simply through the process of appreciation.
+It more or less ensures that the cash value of your home is a safe and stable part of your overall net worth.

-- Rental income: Chances are, you’ve had to pay rent to a landlord at some point in your life.
-Well, if you become the landlord, someone’s paying you the rent — and so long as that rental price eclipses your total expenses, including your mortgage and maintenance costs, the rest is profit!
+Chances are, you’ve had to pay rent to a landlord at some point in your life.
+Well, if you become the landlord, someone’s paying you the rent.
+And as long as that rental price eclipses your total expenses, including your mortgage and maintenance costs, the rest is profit!

 Ways to Invest in Real Estate

-So what are the specific ways to go about real estate investing?
+So, what are the specific ways to go about real estate investing?
 There are several in both the “active” and “passive” categories.

 - House flipping, or rehabbing, is when an investor purchases a property with the sole intent of fixing it up to sell it later on.